Web Scraping Netflix: How to do it?

 You saw how to scrape Netflix using Python requests and BeautifulSoup.
 These tools allow you to fetch HTML source code and extract details of movies and series.

-However, the limitations mentioned, like the need to handle anti-scraping measures and continuous monitoring, can make web scraping Netflix challenging.
+However, the limitations mentioned, such as the need to handle anti-scraping measures and to maintain continuous monitoring, can make web scraping Netflix challenging.
 So, if you only need data, why not avoid the hassle by using a web scraping service like ScrapeHero?

 Scrape any website, any format, no sweat.